 Lawyer Outreach Program

 Lawyer Outreach program is offered to DuPage County Schools during the month of April.
 Volunteer attorneys come to the classroom to talk with students about Mock Trial Presentation, Law Careers in law and Law in general.
-If you would like more information about this program or a lawyer interested in speaking at one of the DuPage County Schools, please contact Marija Malacina at firstname.lastname@example.org or 630-653-7779.
+If you would like more information about this program or a lawyer interested in speaking at one of the DuPage County Schools, please contact Cynthia Garcia at email@example.com or 630-653-7779.

 Ask a Lawyer

-The DuPage County Bar Association participates in the annual Ask a Lawyer Day sponsored by the Illinois State Bar Association.
+The DuPage County Bar Association will participate in the annual Ask a Lawyer Day sponsored by the Illinois State Bar Association (ISBA) on April 29, 2017.
 Anyone in Illinois with a question about a legal matter can call and talk to a volunteer attorney.
-If you are an attorney interested in volunteering, please contact Marija Malacina at email@example.com or 630-653-7779.
+If you are an attorney interested in volunteering, please contact Cynthia Garcia at firstname.lastname@example.org or 630-653-7779.

 American Bar Association Law Day Home Page and Illinois State Bar Association Law Related Resources Home Page for more information.